linode/terraform-provider-linode/docs/resources/instance.md

 ```

 ### Linode Instance Assigned to a Placement Group

-**NOTE: Placement Groups may not currently be available to all users.**

 The following example shows how one might use this resource to configure a Linode instance assigned to a
 Placement Group.